 - Your curriculum.
 If you’re currently enrolled in a medical coding program, review your curriculum to see which exam it best aligns with.
 Are you focusing more on billing?
 On inpatient or outpatient coding?

 - Determine which organization you want to be part of.
 While AHIMA doesn’t require you to be a member to take the CCA exam, AAPC does require membership for those who want to take the CPC exam.
 Review each organization to get an idea of which feels like a better fit for you and your career goals.
 Will you get more support with AHIMA?
 Does AAPC offer more networking opportunities?

 The CCS and CCS-P exams are not considered entry-level coding exams.
 They are fill-in-the-blank and much more difficult to pass, which is why they are only recommended for coders who have a few years of on-the-job experience.

 Are there any employers that will hire me before I get certified?

 In some cases, employers may reimburse you for ongoing credentialing or allow you to earn a specific credential within 6 months to a year of your hire date (if you have the CCA and need the CPC, for example).
-Currently, being nationally certified as a coder is not a requirement of all employers, but the industry is trending that direction.
-More employers want to see at least one credential up front before they will consider an applicant for hire.
-If employers are requiring credentials, and you are not yet nationally certified, you will be more limited in your options for employment.
-For that reason, we recommend all of our graduates get certified as early as possible after their graduation from the program.
+Currently, being nationally certified as a coder is not a requirement of all employers, but the industry is trending in that direction.

 Which organization is better, AHIMA or AAPC?

-The organizations are different and neither is better than the other.
-If you look at the differences in what is offered with the membership, as well as the difference in the certification exams themselves (the format, the price, the types of questions), you may decide you have a preference between the two organizations.
+Neither AHIMA or AAPC is better than the other.
+If you look at the differences in what is offered with the membership for each organization, as well as the difference in the certification exams themselves (the format, the price, the types of questions), you may decide you have a preference between the two organizations.